-While the National GreenPower Accreditation Program will no longer require the purchase of the physical electricity, GreenPower Rights are only valid (i.e. the GreenPower Provider can claim the GreenPower generation) where it can be demonstrated that the electricity to which it is associated has been generated by a GreenPower Generator.
+While the National GreenPower Accreditation Program no longer requires the purchase of the physical electricity, GreenPower Rights are only valid (i.e. the GreenPower Provider can claim the GreenPower generation) where it can be demonstrated that the electricity to which it is associated has been generated by a GreenPower Generator.